-- Eye inflammation (uveitis).
+- Eye inflammation, called uveitis.
 One of the most common complications of ankylosing spondylitis, uveitis can cause rapid-onset eye pain, sensitivity to light and blurred vision.
-See your doctor right away if you develop these symptoms.
+See your health care provider right away if you develop these symptoms.

 - Compression fractures.
 Some people's bones weaken during the early stages of ankylosing spondylitis.
 Weakened vertebrae can crumple, increasing the severity of a stooped posture.
 Vertebral fractures can put pressure on and possibly injure the spinal cord and the nerves that pass through the spine.

 - Heart problems.
 Ankylosing spondylitis can cause problems with the aorta, the largest artery in the body.
 The inflamed aorta can enlarge to the point that it distorts the shape of the aortic valve in the heart, which impairs its function.
 The inflammation associated with ankylosing spondylitis increases the risk of heart disease in general.

 During the physical exam, your health care provider might ask you to bend in different directions to test the range of motion in your spine.
 Your provider might try to reproduce your pain by pressing on specific portions of your pelvis or by moving your legs into a particular position.
 You also may be asked to take a deep breath to see if you have difficulty expanding your chest.